 Back in New York, Garafola studied at the Art Students League of New York over seven years with Frank J. Reilly.
-He served as class monitor to Reilly, who was an instructor at the League and Commissioner of Art for New York City
+He served as a class monitor to Reilly, who was an instructor at the League and Commissioner of Art for New York City.

 At 70 years of age started teaching at the duCret School of Art, Plainfield, NJ and in Florida at the Sarasota Art Center, Longboat Key - Ringling College of Art and Design, the Art Center Manatee and Art Expressions by the Bay in Sarasota.
 Garafola also has students he tutors privately.

 Current Work / Projects

 Garafola's portraits and still lifes capture the personality and character of his subjects while his landscapes and seascapes capture the mood of the scenes.
 Garafola says, "All my paintings are portraits.
 Whether my subject is a person, landscape, seascape or still life, my approach is to portray my subject in its natural environment.
 It puts the viewer inside the painting.
 My paintings realistically depict what nature has created." http://www.ralphgarafola.com

 Garafola's first published book “Frank J. Reilly - The Elements of Painting” reveals Reilly’s theory of what one needs to know about painting, as taught to Garafola.
 Frank J. Reilly was an American painter, illustrator, muralist and teacher.
 Reilly served as the Commissioner of Art for New York City.
 Ralph Garafola studied at the Art Students League of New York over seven years, where he served as Reilly's class monitor.